 You can watch our video tutorial here.. seeing it in action captures so much more of the essence and fun of this activity.

-Begin by adding in a drop of food coloring into your cups.
+Begin by adding a few drops of food coloring into your cups.
 I chose to use different colors.

-I chose to use the colors red, blue, purple, yellow and pink.
+I chose to use the colors red, blue, purple, yellow, and pink.
 You could also theme the colors you choose according to a specific holiday.
+The vinegar color will be based on the color you added to your cup.

 I also like to use trays under activities like this.. like pouring activities because then, I don’t stress about the kids dropping anything on the floor.
 It generally contains all the mess.
 I also sometimes do these activities on our sensory table.